virtualidentityag/vi-frontend-hub/src/fundamentals-2.md

   <answer-component>As a lot of the functionality of jQuery is already in vanilla JS, jQuery doesn't add any benefits anymore but still adds a lot of filesize.</answer-component>
   <question-component>What is ECMAScript?
 How is it different from vanilla JS?</question-component>
   <answer-component>Trick question!
 ECMAScript basically is JavaScript and the version of JS is represented by the ECMAScript abbrevation: ES (i.e. ES6)</answer-component>
   <question-component>ES6 can be used in every browser.
-True of false?</question-component>
+True or false?</question-component>
   <answer-component>Tralse/Frue.
 Not without transpilation (i.e. with babel)</answer-component>
   <question-component>What are common ways to debug code in the web development environment?</question-component>
   <answer-component>You either can use the debugger of your preferred browser, or add console.log, preferably debugger statements to your code.</answer-component>